Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Intrusion Prevention Service.
 An in-line, deep-packet inspection-based solution that helps mitigate a wide range of network attacks.

 An IP protocol address.
-A ASA interface ip_address.
+A adaptive security appliance interface ip_address.
 IP version 4 addresses are 32 bits in length.
 This address space is used to designate the network number, optional subnetwork number, and a host number.
 The 32 bits are grouped into four octets (8 binary bits), represented by 4 decimal numbers separated by periods, or dots.
 The meaning of each of the four octets is determined by their use in a particular network.

 A range of local IP addresses specified by a name, and a range with a starting IP address and an ending address.
 IP pools are used by DHCP and VPNs to assign local IP addresses to clients on the inside interface.